-- Repeat the above cleaning steps from days 1-3, but don’t wrap in cling film at the end and leave your tattoo to air.
+- Repeat the above cleaning steps but don’t wrap your tattoo in cling film at the end and leave it to air.

 Follow this cleaning process until your tattoo is healed.
-It may take anything from three days to a few weeks for your tattoo to fully heal depending on where it is and how quickly your skin heals.
+It may take anything from three days to a couple of weeks for your tattoo to fully heal depending on where it is and how quickly your skin heals.

 I normally ease up on washing it so frequently after about 4-5 days.

 - Wear loose, clean clothes / shoes that don’t rub.

 - Try not to let any dirt, dust or animal hair get into your tattoo.

 - Try not to knock your tattoo on anything.

 - Blood and ink may be left imprinted on your bedding, so you may want to lie on a darker sheet or watch how you sleep, and not wear white clothes!

 - Don’t scratch, rub, pick or irritate your tattoo – don’t touch it unless cleaning.